PRIME services, lead maternity carers, and palliative care can access more medicines

 What you need to know

-People delivering Primary Response in Medical Emergencies (PRIME) services in rural communities can now order more of the medicines needed for emergencies.
-Lead maternity carers can access intravenous tranexamic acid, and we've made it easier for people to prescribe ketamine for palliative care.
+People delivering Primary Response in Medical Emergencies (PRIME) services in rural communities can have more of the medicines needed for emergencies, funded and available.
+Lead maternity carers can access intravenous tranexamic acid, and ketamine is easier to access for palliative care.

 These vital medicines can be ordered on a practitioners' supply order (PSO) so that they can be on-hand when needed.